jamesluvsgithub/stm32/projects/blink/LOG.md

     - Moving initialization steps to many different functions
     - A lot of time trying different at Run configurations
     - Manually writing 1 and 0 to the pin with WritePin() rather than using TogglePin()
+    - Unplugging and replugging the board to cause a reset

 __Comments__
 - This was... harder than expected..